Paw Paw, Illinois: Geography

 According to the 2010 census, Paw Paw has a total area of 0.59 sqmi, all land.
 The village is located within close reach of Interstate 39.

 Climate

 Humid continental climate is a climatic region typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 The Köppen Climate Classification subtype for this climate is "Dfa" (Hot Summer Continental Climate).

 Education

 Public education in Paw Paw is overseen by Unit 271 school district.
-The district operates Paw Paw Junior and Senior High School as well as an elementary school, with both schools being located in the village of Paw Paw.
+The district operates Paw Paw Junior High School and Paw Paw Elementary School.
+Paw Paw Jr/Sr High School opened in 1841 and closed in 2019, with students being sent to Indian Creek High School (of the Indian Creek Community Unit School District 425).